Recipe for Easy Swedish Meatballs

 Prepare the Brown Cream Sauce

-Sprinkle the all-purpose flour into the butter and onions and stir to make a roux.
+Sprinkle all-purpose flour into the butter and onions and stir to make a roux.
 Add the prepared beef broth, half and half cream, sour cream, and Worcestershire sauce.
 Stir or whisk to combine.

 Simmer Sauce with Meatballs.
 Garnish with Fresh Parsley